Exhep Enoxaparin 40 Mg | 300 mg

 Mechanism of Action

 Exhep 40mg works by binding to antithrombin III, a natural inhibitor of clotting in the body.
-This binding enhances antithrombin’s effect, particularly against Factor Xa, thereby reducing thrombin formation and ultimately preventing clot development.
+Because This binding enhances antithrombin’s effect, particularly against Factor Xa, thereby reducing thrombin formation and ultimately preventing clot development.

 Compared to unfractionated heparin, LMWH like Enoxaparin provides: